googleapis/google-cloud-python/packages/sqlalchemy-bigquery/tests/sqlalchemy_dialect_compliance/README.rst

 These are "system" tests, meaning that they run against a real BigQuery account.
-To run the tests, you need a BigQuery account with empty `test_pybigquery_sqla` and `test_schema` schemas.
+To run the tests, you need a BigQuery account with empty `test_schema` schema.
+Other test schemas will be created on the fly.
 You need to have the `GOOGLE_APPLICATION_CREDENTIALS` environment variable set to the path of a Google Cloud authentication file.